uwgraphics/VisSnacks/content/tutorials/4-critique/index.md

 ## Getting Started

-I want to emphasize that **critique** (examining and discussing something to learn from it) is different than **criticize** (identify/describe the faults in something).
+I emphasize that **critique** (examining and discussing something to learn from it) is different than **criticize** (identify/describe the faults in something).

 Central to critique is that there is some thing that you are examining to discuss.
 In our case, it will usually be a visualization.

-In performing critique, I recommend setting a few ground rules:
+In performing critique, I recommend setting a few ground rules (these are paraphrased by Irene, a former student in my class):

 1. Know the purpose of the work
 2. Say something good